IB Business Management HUMAN RESOURCE MANAGEMENT 2.4 Motivation

 Comes from external rewards associated with working on a task, for example pay and other benefits

 actual factors that motivate people

 motivates workers.
-Herzberg, for example, looked at hygiene factors and motivators, whilst Adams identified the balance between inputs and outputs.
+Herzberg, for example, looked at hygiene factors and motivators, whilst McClelland studied the need for achievement, affiliation and power.

 Scientific management (

 Specialisation and division of labour lead to greater levels of productivity.
 Taylor introduced a piece-rate payment system to link pay with productivity levels.

 : How to improve worker productivity

 1. Select workers to perform a task